pacs-course/pacs-examples/README.md

 ## Module (mk) system

-In the course, we use the mk module system provided in [this repository](https://github.com/pcafrica/mk_) (nothing to do with girt submodules!).
+In the course, we use the mk module system provided in [this repository](https://github.com/pcafrica/mk_) (nothing to do with git submodules!).
 However, this is not strictly required; you can do without it if you have a recent Linux distribution.

 You may want to use an IDE.
 Either [eclipse](https://www.eclipse.org/ide/), [CLion](https://www.jetbrains.com/clion/) or [VisualStudio](https://www.jetbrains.com/clion/).
 Clion and Visual Studio support integration with Copilot.
 Visual Studio also allows integration with dev containers